rconfa/Histopathological-Cancer-Detection/README.md

 * [<b>1_ResizingTrainingData</b>](https://github.com/rconfa/Histopathological-Cancer-Detection/blob/main/Notebook/1_ResizingTrainingData.ipynb): load the data and creates a balanced subset of them.
 You can set the desidered size by changing the parameter `n_samples`.
 Moreover the data will be saved in different folder for splitting tumor and non-tumor images.
 * [<b>2_HistopathologicCancerDetection_FineTuning</b>](https://github.com/rconfa/Histopathological-Cancer-Detection/blob/main/Notebook/2_HistopathologicCancerDetection_FineTuning.ipynb): contains the developed code for three different fine-tuning architecture (VGG16, DenseNet-201, MobileNet-V2.
 It also contains the tuning of the related hyperparameters.
 * [<b>3_HistopathologicCancerDetection_ModelFromScratch</b>](https://github.com/rconfa/Histopathological-Cancer-Detection/blob/main/Notebook/3_HistopathologicCancerDetection_ModelFromScratch.ipynb): contains the developed code for a convolutional neural network from scratch.
 Contains several versions of this CNN and hyperparameter optimization.

+You can also find the [<b>report</b>](https://github.com/rconfa/Histopathological-Cancer-Detection/blob/main/AML_Report_ITA.pdf) and [<b>presentation</b>](https://github.com/rconfa/Histopathological-Cancer-Detection/blob/main/AML_Presentation_ITA.pdf) made for the exam.
+Both in <i>italian language</i>.

+# How to run code
+We advise you to run all the code in [Google Colaboratory](https://colab.research.google.com/) platform.
+All notebooks all already setted to import the necessary packages and also in this way you can easily use a GPU! <br>
+If you have trouble with Google Drive timeout for notebook 1 during the creation of subsets of the data you can easily run the code in a local environment by just installing `sklearn`, `shutil` and `pandas`. <br>
+Anyway if you have any problem just contact me for further information!

 # Results Table